raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 sudo reboot
 ```

+### Subsequent Bootloader Updates

+If you update your bootloader via apt, then any configuration changes made using the process described here will be migrated to the updated bootloader.

 ## Configuration Properties
 This section describes all the configuration items available in the bootloader.
 The syntax is the same as [config.txt](../../configuration/config-txt/) but the properties are specific to the bootloader.
 [Conditional filters](../../configuration/config-txt/conditional.md) are also supported except for EDID.